aSmallChild/supply-demand/_notes.md

 - [x] when tracking cargo hops, keep origin station id that it started from
 - [x] when tracking to a destination in the hop tracking, add it as a confirmed station
-- [ ] also when tracking to a destination add origins to destinations???
 - [x] then destinations will have the correct mapping to use for cargo tracking, both from origins and to destinations
     - [x] to make that work it will need
         - [x] origins: stationId, industryId